-10 Best SEO-Friendly Alternatives to WordPress Websites
+25 Best SEO-Friendly Alternatives To WordPress Websites

 Rather than joining the others on this list as a site builder or web software, Medium stands alone as a publishing platform with its own community and user base.

-If you’re a blogger looking for an inexpensive way to publish content, this is a great solution.
+This is a great solution if you’re a blogger looking for an inexpensive way to publish content.

-But keep in mind that you don’t have customization options, meaning you can’t brand your own website.
+But remember that you don’t have customization options, meaning you can’t brand your own website.

 If you need a unique website with design control, Medium isn’t going to suit your requirements.

 Key Features: